PodCastle is CLOSED to Narrator Auditions at this time.

-This is PodCastle’s standard set of narrator instructions for everyone who volunteers to narrate.
-If you would like to audition to narrate for PodCastle, please visit our Submittable portal for more instructions.
+This is PodCastle’s standard set of narrator instructions for everyone who narrates for us.

 Narrators interested in more paid work may also consider auditioning with Strange Horizons.

 We strongly prefer an uncompressed mono WAV or AIFF format files, FLAC, or Apple Lossless (m4a).
 If necessary, you may use the MP3 format, however, please do not encode at anything less than 256 kbps.

 A sample rate of 44.1 kHz is best since it’s what we publish at, but we insist on at least 22 kHz.
 We prefer mono because in the case of WAV and AIFF it halves the file size.

 We do not require you to do any editing aside from removing mistakes.
 It’s easier for you to do this because you have a much better idea of where your mistakes are.
 If you don’t have time, send us the raw recording, but PLEASE drop us a line (firstname.lastname@example.org) to let us know it’s not.
 That way we can schedule the time to do it.
 We reserve the right, in such cases, not to use the recording at all.
 (Well, we reserve that right in any case, technically — but we’re more likely to exercise it.)

 If you don’t like the story — for instance, you just can’t imagine it sounding other than a little cheesy — please don’t torture yourself.
 Let us know you’ve decided it’s not for you, and if possible share with us any criticism you may have.
 You won’t offend us.
 We will respect your candor and professionalism, and it will reflect very well on you as a narrator.